-For the three months ended March 31, 2016, we hedged certain Euro-denominated currency exposures related to our licensees' product sales with Euro forward contracts.
+For the three and six months ended June 30, 2017 and 2016, we hedged certain Euro-denominated currency exposures related to our licensees' product sales with Euro forward contracts.
 We designated foreign currency exchange contracts used to hedge royalty revenues based on underlying Euro-denominated sales as cash flow hedges.
 The aggregate unrealized gain or loss, net of tax, on the effective portion of the hedge was recorded in stockholders' equity as "Accumulated other comprehensive income".
 Realized gains or losses on cash flow hedges were recognized as an adjustment to royalty revenue in the same period that the hedged transaction impacts earnings.
-For the three months ended March 31, 2017 and 2016, we recognized zero and \$2.8 million, respectively, as additions in royalty revenues from our Euro forward contracts.
+For the three months ended June 30, 2017 and 2016, we recognized no additions in royalty revenues from our Euro forward contracts, for the six months ended June 30, 2017 and 2016, we recognized zero and \$2.8 million, respectively.